benshimonz/V1/README.md

 An R-combiner combines two or more branches of the same quantifier.
 On its left side are relationships, and on its right side - an entity.

-The entity type on an R-combiner's right side must match all the relationship types on its right side.
+The entity type on an R-combiner's right side must match all the relationship types on its left side.

 Here are some examples: